Get A Black Belt (Or Towel) In Onsen-Do

 Beppu Pastoral is a hot spring sitting inside a hotel.
 The tub is extensive and the water isn’t hot.
 There’s an open air bath as well so even mothers can enjoy.
 In a spacious dressing room there are both a baby bed and drier.
 When it comes to babies, drying their hair is important in preventing them from catching a cold.

 Kotobuki Onsen is a 100 yen, local hot spring.
-There is no shower and the water is a bit hot,「there is a baby bath where both hot spring water and lukewarm water can be poured into so that babies can be bathed too!」There’s a baby bed as well so changing clothes is stress-free.
+There is no shower and the water is a bit hot (there is a baby bath where both hot spring water and lukewarm water can be poured into so that babies and toddlers can be bathed too!).
+There’s a baby bed as well so changing clothes is stress-free.
 It’s a hot spring where you can enjoy the local ambience with your baby!

 This onsen is located in Myoban hot spring where the sulfur springs are bountiful.
 Because of this, this hot springs is recommended for children three years and up.
 However one good point is that it acts well against children’s heat rash!
 Incidentally, this hot spring has effects similar to a skin cleansing shampoo – a Kannawa hot spring with that have the effect of having a moisturizing rinse done.
 If you bath in the Oniishi hot spring that we introduced today as well, you can expect beautiful skin!
-Beyond this, the family bath where you don’t have to worry about the surrounding people might also be nice.
+Beyond this, the family onsen or private onsen where you don’t have to worry about the surrounding people might also be nice.
 However, because accommodations such as baby beds are limited, make sure to check in advance!
 We hope this article helps you enjoy onsen

 If you plan to visit Beppu with family but are thinking it’ll be best to give up on hot springs, try consulting this article!